 Michelle has lived in both Frankfurt and New York and now serves as a trustee of the Mayor’s Fund for London and as an Advisory Board member of Facing History and Ourselves.X

 Jonathan joined Prince’s Trust International as interim Chief Executive in January 2017 and was permanently appointed to the role in May 2017.
 Prior to this he spent 4 years working as Director of the North of England for The Prince’s Trust where the Trust works with over 11,000 young people a year.

 Previously Jonathan worked in the drinks industry for 26 years, during which time he worked for companies including Bass, Scottish and Newcastle and Heineken in Senior Management positions for the last 14 of these.
 The work was mainly in the UK but for 3 years it involved the licensing of brands from across the World for sale in the UK.
 This involved working with partners from many different countries including India, China, Russia, Singapore and many in Europe.
 He is also a Trustee of the Children’s Food Trust where he is Deputy Chairman.X

 Felicity joined in August 2015 and oversees Prince’s Trust International programmes.
 Felicity comes from The Prince’s Trust, having worked initially in Croydon as part of a GLA framework to regenerate the area and support young people into employment and self-employment following the riots of 2011.
 More recently she developed and piloted a new EDRF funded programme of support for young people, focused on ensuring business growth and sustainability amongst start-up enterprises.

 Felicity has spent a number of years living, studying and working across East Africa.
-She was Kenya and Tanzania Project Manager for Tenteleni, volunteer-run charity that supports the development of young people in both formal and non-formal educational settings.
+She was Kenya and Tanzania Project Manager for Tenteleni, a volunteer-run charity that supports the development of young people in both formal and non-formal educational settings.
 She speaks Swahili and German and is currently studying French.